source8marie/AniMotion/README.md

-# AniMotions: Anime Streaming Site
+# T&T AniMotions: Anime Streaming Site

 AniMotions is an online anime streaming platform that provides users with access to a wide selection of anime movies and series.
 The platform features an exciting **Anime Spin the Wheel**, a fun way for users to get random anime recommendations upon logging in.